What is the flu vaccine?

 When is the vaccine given?

-Our flu program in primary schools begins in October and runs up until the children break up from school in December.
-Consent forms are delivered to school in September and brought home for parents to complete.
-We endeavor to allocate dates to schools before the summer holidays.
-Schools should make this data known to parents, however the dates for each school can be found on the Immunisation Dates page.
+Our flu program begins in October and runs up until the children break up from school in December.
+We endeavour to allocate dates to schools before the summer holidays.
+Schools should make this information known to parents, however the dates for each school can be found on the Immunisation Dates page.
 The date could be at any point between October and December as we have a very large number of schools to fit in.
 We try to rotate the dates each year so schools get an opportunity for an earlier date.
 Consent forms are now electronic.
 The information will be sent out to schools in September for them to distribute to parents.

 What happens if my child is absent?